liberize/ssc/examples/2_with_shebang/README.md

-# Compile a script with shebang
+# Compile a script with a shebang

 File extension is not required.